vyastreb/TopologicalSmoothing/README.md

 ## Parameters

 - **scale**: Integer scaling factor.
-The image is upscaled before smoothing to allow sub-pixel smoothing.
+The image is upscaled before smoothing to allow sub-pixel smoothing with respect to original pixel size.
 Use `scale=1` to match the original image dimensions.

 - **smooth_radius (rmax)**: Maximum radius of disk structuring elements.
 The algorithm applies opening/closing operations with disks of radius 1, 2, ..., rmax.
-Larger values produce smoother results but take longer.
+Larger values produce smoother results but take longer (linear complexity with rmax), but the default value rmax=5 produces already very good results.

 - **connex**: Object connectivity (4 or 8).
-For 8-connectivity, diagonal neighbors (white pixels) are considered connected.
+For 8-connectivity, diagonal neighbors (white pixels, value=1) are considered connected.

 - **threshold**: Binarization threshold.
 Pixels above this value become foreground (255), others become background (0).
 If None, uses the mean intensity.